Tumbleweeds (1925 film): Plot

 That attitude is about to change, however, when Carver accidentally lassoes Molly Lassiter (Barbara Bedford).
 For the foreman, it is embarrassment and love at first sight.
 She is the sister of the boy he helped, Bart.
 They have come to the Strip with their older half-brother Noll Lassiter (J. Gordon Russell) to stake a claim, which causes Carver to say he's thinking about doing the same.
 Maybe they'll be neighbors.

 Then, Molly introduces Carver to Noll.
 It is the same hombre he drenched in the trough earlier.
 That is a hiccup in the relationship, but it does not dissuade Carver from joining the land rush, hoping to be close to Molly.
-And as the day of the big event, signs are posted warning everyone not to jump the gun or they will be prosecuted as "Sooners."
+And as the day of the big event approaches, signs are posted warning everyone not to jump the gun or they will be prosecuted as "Sooners."

 Kentucky manages to find Mrs. Riley in the long line of registrants for settling permits, and he holds her baby for her while she signs in.
 Elsewhere, Carver tells Bart all about the Box K, which he hopes to claim for himself.
 And Noll tries to persuade Molly to let Freel come courting, but she has no interest in the man, and she goes to meet Carver in the hotel's Ladies Parlor, where she receives a bouquet of prairie flowers to the cowboy along with an invitation to join him for the town's street celebration the next evening.

 When Noll overhears Carver tell Hinman he's going out to the Strip one last time to look for Box K strays, the conniver gets Freel to report the cowman to Cavalry Major White (Taylor N. Duncan) as a Sooner.
 The local Cherokees inform Carver that the "white soldiers" are coming after him.
 If he wants, the warriors will help the cowboy fight them, but Carver says he will go peaceably if they arrest him.

 By 8:30pm the next evening, the celebration is in full swing.
 Kentucky has got himself all dressed up to take Mrs. Riley out for the festivities.
 However, poor Molly has had no word from her date and is waiting on pins and needles when Freel approaches her to be his companion for the evening.
 She declines the offer and says she will wait for Carver.
 That's when Noll informs her that her date is not coming.
 He has been arrested as a Sooner.